pixfumy/tourneymod114/README.md

-# Tourney Mod 1.15
+# Tourney Mod 1.14
-This is a general tournament mod for 1.15.
+This is a general tournament mod for 1.14.
 Implementation is based on Seedcycle, MSL and Pre1.9 Racemod.
-This is a self-fork of [Tourney Mod 1.16](https://github.com/pixfumy/tourneymod116).
+This is a self-fork of [Tourney Mod 1.15](https://github.com/pixfumy/tourneymod115) which in turn is a self-fork of [Tourney Mod 1.16](https://github.com/pixfumy/tourneymod116)

 ## Features